Sjors/nado-book/basics/address.md

 ### So What Is an Address?

 An address is a convenient way to communicate which script needs to go on the blockchain.
-As we said above, the purpose of this script is to constrain the coin so that only the recipient can spend it.^[So far, the analogy to bank accounts holds, but we’ll learn in chapter @sec:miniscript that scripts can be far more powerful than just functioning as buckets to hold money for their owners.]
+As we said above, the purpose of this script is to constrain the coin so that only the recipient can spend it.^[So far, the analogy to bank accounts holds, but we’ll learn in chapter 10 that scripts can be far more powerful than just functioning as buckets to hold money for their owners.]
 The address itself doesn’t exist on the blockchain.
 It doesn’t even contain the full script.

 Of the two main types of scripts in use back in the day, addresses were only used for Pay-to-Public-Key-Hash (P2PKH).
-When a wallet sees this address, it produces a script for the Bitcoin blockchain, which requires that the person spending it has the public key belonging to the hash (chapter @sec:miniscript contains the actual script).
+When a wallet sees this address, it produces a script for the Bitcoin blockchain, which requires that the person spending it has the public key belonging to the hash (chapter 10 contains the actual script).
 Only the hash is published, so the public key remains secret until the recipient spends the coins.

 An address starts with the number 1, followed by the hash of the public key.
 It’s encoded using something called base58.
 Here’s an example:
 `1HLoFgMiDL3hvACAfbkDUjcP9r9veUcqAF`